microsoft/bond/CONTRIBUTING.md

 Don't forget to run `git diff --check` to catch those annoying whitespace changes.

+In your commit message, explain the reasoning behind the commit.
+The code changes answer the question "What changed?", but the commit message answers the question "Why did it need to change?".

 Please follow the established Git
 [convention for commit messages](https://www.git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines).
 The first line is a summary in the imperative, about 50 characters or less,